 \begin{remark} These gauge transformations are a generalisation to arbitrary spacetimes of what physicists call gauge transformations.
-Indeed, every principal bundle over Minkowski spacetime $M=\R^4$ is trivial, since $\R^4$ is contractible. \cite{stetop} Therefore, in case of a principal $G$-bundle $\pis$ over $M=\R^4$ (which we know to be trivial), we can construct a special class of gauge transformations from maps $M\ra{\phi}G$, by setting $f_\phi\in\mathrm{Gau}\, \pis$ by $f_\phi(m,g)=(m,\phi(m)\cdot g)$.
-Indeed, we easily see that every gauge transformation is of this form, for a trivial principal bundle.
+Indeed, every principal bundle over Minkowski spacetime $M=\R^4$ is trivial, since $\R^4$ is contractible. \cite{stetop} Therefore, in the case of a principal $G$-bundle $\pis$ over $M=\R^4$ (which we know to be trivial), we can construct a special class of gauge transformations from maps $M\ra{\phi}G$, by defining $f_\phi\in\mathrm{Gau}\, \pis$ by $f_\phi(m,g)=(m,\phi(m)\cdot g)$.
+Indeed, for a trivial principal bundle, we easily see that every gauge transformation is of this form.
 These transformations are what physicists call a local gauge transformation, in contrast to the case in which they demand that $\phi$ be constant, in which case they talk about global gauge transformations.
 It is important to see, however, that in general, such a difference cannot be made and we can only talk about plain gauge transformations.\end{remark}